plainionist/plainionist.github.io/_drafts/2018-03-12-Implementing-Clean-Architecture-AspNet.md

 ## 1. Keep the design and accept the violation of the Dependency Rule

-- implement clean architecture conroller as asp.net controlleer
+- implement clean architecture controller as asp.net controller
-- fine with controll flow and my class dependencies
+- fine with control flow and my class dependencies
 - accept violation by binding to asp.net in the interface adapter layer
 - violation of dependency rule means data mapping logic in controller/presenter is impacted when switching to new framework